-You can't have a bad meal in Anguilla.
+You simply can't have a bad meal in Anguilla.
 Most restaurants over-deliver on all three key dining aspects, five-star food, service and atmosphere.

 Veya is run by Carrie and Jerry Bogar, who left their lives (and a very successful restaurant) in Pennsylvania for Anguilla.
 Three children in tow, the couple relocated to Anguilla to do what they do best, and do it in a place they love.